mrllama123/bheema/_posts/2017-02-20-Cinematography.md

 title: Cinematography in Be Kind Rewind
 img: post-1.jpg
 ---
->"Cinematography: Motion picture photagrhy, litrally 'wrinting in movement'"(Corrian and White, 463)
+>"Cinematography: Motion picture photography, literally 'writing in movement'"(Corrigan and White, 463)

 One of _Be Kind Rewinds_(2008) themes is, Community and people inside the community.
 This is